Early Dynastic Period (Mesopotamia): Historical outline

-The end of the ED is not defined archaeologically but rather politically.
-The conquests of Sargon and his successors upset the political equilibrium throughout Iraq, Syria, and Iran.
+The end of the Early Dynastic period occurs according to the latest proposals around 2300 BC.
+Contrary to the preceding chronological breaks, it is not defined archaeologically but rather politically.
+The conquests of Sargon of Akkad and his successors upset the political equilibrium throughout Iraq, Syria, and Iran.
 The conquests lasted many years into the reign of Naram-Sin of Akkad and built on ongoing conquests during the ED.
 The transition is much harder to pinpoint within an archaeological context.
 It is virtually impossible to date a particular site as being that of either ED III or Akkadian period using ceramic or architectural evidence alone.